 Want to know more about how you can join the Botania community?

+Our friendly sales team are happy to help answer any queries you may have.
 If you wish to speak to our Botania sales team, please feel free to reach out on either of the following methods:

-Saving for you first home is no easy feat!
+Saving for you first homeis no easy feat!
 Thankfully, we have some tips and tricks to help you on your way.

+It’s time to look at what’s going in versus what’s going out.
+Are you living above your means?
+You probably have an idea about where you are sitting already.
 Review what you spend your money on.
 Is there room for you to cut back in any way?
 Those coffees add up!
 Lunch out adds up.
 Find what it is for you and come up with a plan to address your squeaky wheel.

 You could purchase a coffee machine and make yourself barista quality at home.
 You can then put it in your fancy keep cup and take it to work with you.
+Compromise to only eat out once a weekend and do anoter activity with friends instead.
+If you are always tempted by Ads, it’s probably a good idea to remove your most tempting brands from your social feeds for the short term.

 Lenders do go through your bank statements so if the spending looks reckless, they are going to look at your application less favourably.